 - Parental permission

-- Completed application and two recommendation letters
+- Completed application

 - Criminal background check (provided at no cost)

 - Health screening and drug tests (provided at no cost)

 - Agree to receive a seasonal flu vaccination (provided at no cost)

 Our Junior Volunteer program is currently full.
 However, you can sign up for our waiting list.
 We will be in contact with you once we have additional openings.